Fathi Al-Jabal

-Fathi Al-Jabal (born February 25, 1963) is a Tunisian football manager who is the current manager of Libyan club Al-Ahli Tripoli.
+Fathi Al-Jabal (born February 25, 1963) is a Tunisian football manager who is the current head coach of Saudi Pro League club Al-Okhdood.
 He was the manager of Al-Fateh in the Saudi Professional League from 2008 to 2014, leading the Al-Ahsa club to its first promotion to the Saudi Professional League in 2009.
 He subsequently clinching the title in 2013, along with the first ever Saudi Super Cup.